 Formerly the director of Menninger's Hope Program for Adults, Dr. Woodson has been responsible for administering psychological assessments as part of the outpatient assessments team.
 Prior to joining Menninger in 2005, Dr. Woodson served as director of Specialty Psychiatric Services at Austin State Hospital.
 He has also directed a residential rehabilitation unit for individuals with co-occurring disorders.

 Dr. Woodson received his doctorate in counseling psychology from The University of Texas at Austin.
-He also earned a master’s degree in counseling as well as a bachelor's degree in psychology from the University of Virginia.
+He also earned a master’s degree in counseling as well as a bachelor's degree in psychology from the University of Virginia in Charlottesville.

 , MSW, LCSW